Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: METHOD

-In Euclidean space, unsafe actions are mapped orthogonally to the boundary $\partial \mathcal{A}_s$ of the safe action set.
 The distance between the initial and mapped action decreases smoothly with the distance from the unsafe action to the boundary until it is zero for safe actions.
 However, the mapping location can change abruptly between unsafe actions on different sides of the edges of the safe set.
-Moreover, any boundary point $b_{\mathcal{A}_S} \in \partial \mathcal{A}_s$ is the solution to \Cref{eq:boundary_projection} for all actions
+This leads to a jump in the gradient, such that it is only $C^1$ almost everywhere.
+We employ any element from the Clarke subdifferentiable \cite{Clarke} at non-differentiable points, ensuring our approach remains well-defined.
+In addition, all actions along the ray starting at a boundary point in the direction of the outward normal are mapped to that boundary point.
+Formally, any unsafe action $a_u$ that can be written as